May 2014 Ürümqi attack: Attack

-After the market blasts, Ürümqi entered a state of enhanced security with each school, university, residential area entrance, avenue, and vital junction having concrete barricades set up in order to defend against similar ramming attacks by vehicles.
+After the market blasts, Ürümqi entered a state of enhanced security with concrete barricades being set up at the entrance of every school, university, residential area, avenue, and vital junction in order to defend against similar ramming attacks by vehicles.
 This image shows many concrete barricades on Henan East Road, New Downtown, Ürümqi.

-The attack struck a morning market on North Gongyuan (Park) Street beside People's Park in Saybagh District of central Ürümqi.
+The attackers struck a morning market on North Gongyuan (Park) Street beside People's Park in Saybagh District of central Ürümqi.
 It is a busy market serving neighbourhood residents, frequented especially by the elderly.
 According to residents, most customers of the market are Han Chinese, though many vendors are Uyghur.

 At 7:50 am CST (although China only has one official time zone, Ürümqi has an unofficial time zone two hours behind Chinese Standard Time, making the time 5:50 am local time), at a time when few people were about due to the early hour, two SUVs without license plates, but flying flags with Uyghur writing, travelling southward, were driven through metal barriers into an area with shoppers.
-The drivers of the SUVs ran people down while up to a dozen explosives were thrown out the car windows.
+The drivers of the SUVs ran people down while up to a dozen explosives were thrown out the vehicles' windows.
 The vehicles then had a head-on collision, resulting in a large explosion "with flames shooting as high as a one-story building".
-A cordon was set up to keep onlookers back, but pictures depicting a large black smoke cloud were posted on Weibo, and images showed bodies lying on the floor and destroyed market stalls.
+A cordon was set up to keep onlookers back, but pictures depicting a large black smoke cloud were posted on Weibo, and images showed destroyed market stalls and bodies lying on the ground.
 Within ten minutes, the injured began to be transported to hospitals.
-Police and more emergency-service vehicles arrived in the following 30 minutes.
-Within a few hours, paramilitary police were patrolling the area, and photographers and videographers were forced to delete images and not to take new ones.
+Police and emergency-service vehicles arrived in the following 30 minutes.
+Within a few hours, paramilitary police were patrolling the area, and photographers and videographers were forced to delete images and barred from taking new ones.

-A day after the attack, Chinese state media reported that it was perpetrated by five suicide bombers.
+A day later, Chinese state media reported that the attack was perpetrated by five suicide bombers.
 Forty-three people were killed, including four of the assailants, and more than 90 were wounded.
 The fifth suspect was arrested.
 Most of the victims were Han Chinese, including many elderly shoppers.